raspberrypilearning/cd-intermediate-html-css-sushi/en/step_11.md

 + Can you guess what will happen?

-+ Now shout "Roll over!" as you move the mouse over the picture!
++ Now shout "Roll over!" as you move the cursor over the picture!

 --- challenge ---

-## Challenge: Make glowing rainbow links
+## Challenge: make glowing rainbow links

-+ Can you use the `rainbowGlow` animation from the previous card to make the links in your menu keep changing colours when the mouse is hovering over them?
++ Can you use the `rainbowGlow` animation from the previous card to make the links in your menu keep changing colours when the cursor is hovering over them?

 --- hints ---